 Nyanti feeds us gruel and chicken, then directs us into a large, spacious tent.
-We spread out along the lining and try to grab some sleep.
-The next morning, I’m woken by a rind of sunlight around the door-flap.
+We spread out across the floor and try to grab some sleep.
+The next morning, I’m woken by a rind of sunlight lining the door-flap.

 “Hurry.”
 Ren is already up and dressed.
 “Time runs thin.”

-Lucky sits up in bed and grumbles, “ ‘Time runs thin.’
+Lucky sits up in bed, grumbling, “ ‘Time runs thin.’
 ‘Time runs thin.’
 For the love of Ganshy, grace my ears with fairer words.”

 “Yes, Ren—I run around in the dead of night, denying babes their milk and bread.”
 Lucky rolls his eyes.
 “Cry off, will you?”

 “Taking advantage of your enemy’s weakness—that I understand.”
-Elier begins stowing his gear.
+Elier finishes stowing his gear.

 “Speak for yourself,” Erany mumbles, rubbing her eyes with curled fingers.
 “I would give a kingdom and a half for a cup of kepi.
 Some eggs and mutton as well.”

 “Typical,” Ren scoffs.
 “Our lodging is a little too rough for her majesty’s liking.”

 Erany directs a Jessica Jones-worthy Look of Fury at Ren, who does his best to pretend he doesn’t see it.
 (Part of me is pleased.
 Initially, I was worried about whether they might be a couple, but that doesn’t appear to be the—)